 Microsoft next-generation technologies in Microsoft Defender Antivirus provide near-instant, automated protection against new and emerging threats.
 To dynamically identify new threats, these technologies work with large sets of interconnected data in the Microsoft Intelligent Security Graph and powerful artificial intelligence (AI) systems driven by advanced machine learning models.

 Microsoft Defender Antivirus uses multiple detection and prevention technologies to deliver accurate, real-time, and intelligent protection.
-Get to know the advanced technologies at the core of Microsoft Defender ATP next-generation protection.
+Get to know the advanced technologies at the core of Microsoft Defender for Endpoint next-generation protection.

 To take advantage of the power and speed of these next-generation technologies, Microsoft Defender Antivirus works seamlessly with Microsoft cloud services.
 These cloud protection services, also referred to as Microsoft Advanced Protection Service (MAPS), enhances standard real-time protection, providing arguably the best antivirus defense.

 The Microsoft Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
 Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.

 With cloud-delivered protection, next-generation technologies provide rapid identification of new threats, sometimes even before a single machine is infected.
 Watch the following video about Microsoft AI and Microsoft Defender Antivirus in action:

 To understand how next-generation technologies shorten protection delivery time through the cloud, watch the following video:

 Read the following blog posts for detailed protection stories involving cloud-protection and Microsoft AI: